JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 }
 ```

 The TimerOptions can be a unique static object, reused for all endpoints.
 By setting it static, we can reduce the size of the code slightly, remove memory allocations and standardize our metrics (always use ms for instance).
-Also you can add some helper methods since the syntax of app metrics can be a bit curious at first.
+Also, you can add a method to simplify the syntax.

 ```csharp
 private readonly static TimerOptions _timerOptions = new TimerOptions